janipalooja/Traffic-lights/README.md

 The Objective is:
 -	Design a traffic light controller for the intersection of two equally busy one-way streets.
 -	The goal is to maximize traffic flow, minimize waiting time at a red light, and avoid accidents.
--	Traffic light Controller using two sensors and 6 lights.
+-	Traffic light Controller using two sensors (buttons) and 6 lights.
 -	Two sensors detects the presence of cars in each direction.
 -	Two traffic lights (Red,Yellow,Green) to control the traffic flow.